 The new ball and socket will be bonded to the bone either via a special coating on the new ball and socket or using acrylic cement.
 This surgery is likely to take between one and one and a half hours.
 You’ll need to be well enough to cope with both a major operation and the rehabilitation afterwards.

 Recovering from hip replacement surgery

-Recovery time in hospital is between three and seven days.
+Recovery time in the hospital is between three and seven days.

-Your doctor / physiotherapist will give you a rehabilitation exercise programme to follow after surgery designed to help you regain strength and improve the use of your new hip.
-It’s very important that you commit time and effort to completing these exercises, designed to help you recover.
+Your doctor/physiotherapist will give you a rehabilitation exercise programme to follow after surgery designed to help you regain strength and improve the use of your new hip.
+It’s very important that you commit time and effort to complete these exercises, designed to help you recover.

 You will need to use walking aids such as crutches or for the first few weeks four to six weeks.

 Total hip replacement surgery has a good success rate with patients making a positive recovery, feeling less pain and becoming more mobile.
 However, good care should be taken of the new artificial hip so that any deterioration is kept to a minimum.
 This is because, like a normal hip joint, an artificial one has a finite life.

 Most people are able to resume normal activities within two to three months but it can take up to a year before you experience the full benefits of your new hip.

 Preparing for hip replacement surgery